MyLlama/CohereAskLlama/README.md

 5. Run `pip install -r requirements.txt`

-6. setup your cohereAI API key as an environment variable called `COHERE_API_KEY`
+6. setup your cohereAI API key as an environment variable called `COHERE_API_KEY`, or add this is the line 7.

-7. Run `streamlit run app.py`
+7. Run `streamlit run app.py`, try sudo command to install streamlit, if its not installed.

 8. Open the URL that is displayed in your terminal